Resources for Families

 -

 Girl Scouts can earn a Cookie Crossover patch featuring their custom avatar with their participation in both the Fall Product Program and Girl Scout Cookie Program.
-To earn this patch, they’ll need to participate in both the 2024 Fall Product Program and the 2025 Girl Scout Cookie Program individually and meet the following criteria:
+To earn this patch, they’ll need to participate in both the 2025 Fall Product Program and the 2026 Girl Scout Cookie Program individually, and meet the following criteria:

 Create their avatar in the M2 system.